 PoNS has received breakthrough designation for treatment of multiple sclerosis and stroke

 In 2020, Helius received FDA breakthrough designation for PoNS treatment of gait deficit due to symptoms of MS and submitted request for FDA de novo classification.

 In 2021, Helius received FDA breakthrough designation for PoNS treatment of gait deficit due to stroke.

 PoNS® Authorization for Use

-PoNS® is authorized in Australia (AUS TGA) as a non-implantable neurostimulator intended for short-term use by healthcare professionals as an adjunct to a therapeutic exercise program to improve balance and gait.
+PoNS® is authorized in Australia (AUS TGA) for use as an adjunct to a therapeutic exercise program to improve balance and gait.
 It is not yet commercially available.

 REFERENCE: 1.
 Galea MP, Cofré Lizama LE, Bastani A, Panisset MG, Khan F. Cranial nerve non-invasive neuromodulation improves gait and balance in stroke survivors: a pilot randomised controlled trial.
 Brain Stimul.
 2017;10(6):1133-1135. doi: 10.1016/j.brs.2017.08.011